Get the book on Amazon:

 About the book:

-This book may provide answers to some of the perplexing questions in life.
 Are high achievers introverted or extroverted?
-Why is diagnosis of autism rising in modern society?
-Why societies rise and fall?
-What made ancient Egyptians and Sumerians great?
-The book tries to answer these questions and also provide a great deal of other fascinating information.
+Why is the diagnosis of autism rising in modern society?
+Why do societies rise and fall?
+What made the ancient Egyptians and Sumerians great?
+The book tries to answer these questions.
+It is my sincere hope that even if you don’t find the answers to these questions fully convincing, you may at the least gain some insights about how people and societies can thrive.

-In this book, you will learn how great societies of the past educated their children and how it allowed these societies to prosper.
-You might be surprised to learn how diligent ancient Egyptians were in educating their children.
-In this book, school texts from 4000 years ago provide a vivid narrative of ancient Egyptians’ and Sumerians’ reverence for education.
+This book is based on the study of biographies of hundreds of famous people, historical and philosophical texts from the beginning of human civilization, and the analysis of diverse cultures around the world, including Native American, Chinese, Scandinavian, and even ancient Egyptian culture.
+In this book, among other things, you will learn how great societies of the past educated their children and how it allowed these societies to prosper.
+You might be surprised to learn how diligent the ancient Egyptians were in educating their children.
+In this book, school texts from 4,000 years ago provide a vivid narrative of the ancient Egyptians’ and Sumerians’ reverence for education.

-You will also learn that introversion and bookishness are very common among high achievers, be it political leaders, successful entrepreneurs, musicians, or others.
-Many such people might even be on the autistic spectrum.
-As I describe in my book, since the end of the Victorian times, notions about sociability in the West have undergone a significant change akin to an inversion.
-The book narrates how an inordinate emphasis on qualities like self-confidence, talkativeness, and gregariousness arose in Western education and psychology in the early 20th century.
-Not many realize that many of today’s popular educational and psychological notions are anti-intellectual in nature.
-They reduce children’s academic inclination.
+You will also learn that introversion and bookishness are common among high achievers, be they political leaders, successful entrepreneurs, musicians, or others.
+Many such people might even be on the autism spectrum.
+As described in the book, since the end of Victorian times, notions about sociability in the West have undergone a significant change.
+The book describes how the retreat of high culture and the elevation of popular culture in the 20th century resulted in an inordinate emphasis on qualities like self-confidence and sociability in Western education and psychology.
+Many of today’s popular educational and psychological notions are anti-intellectual.
+They reduce children’s intellectual inclinations.

 This book is my labor of love.
 I hope you enjoy reading it.